alessandroredrouge/the-way-forward/PRD.md

 ### Purpose

-The purpose of this Product Requirements Document (PRD) is to outline the requirements and specifications for *The Way Forward*, a web application designed to collect, rank, and share startup ideas across various industries and subcategories.
-This document serves as a guide for the development team to deliver an MVP that meets the needs of its target users while providing a platform for idea discovery, collaboration, and engagement.
+The purpose of this Product Requirements Document (PRD) is to outline the requirements and specifications for _The Way Forward_, a comprehensive web platform designed to be the source of truth for everything that matters - bridging today's challenges with tomorrow's solutions for humanity's prosperity.
+This document serves as a guide for the development team to deliver an MVP that connects global challenges with innovative solutions while fostering collaboration and engagement among changemakers worldwide.

 ### Scope

-This PRD covers the functional and non-functional requirements of *The Way Forward*, including user interactions, system architecture, technology stack, and integration points.
+This PRD covers the functional and non-functional requirements of _The Way Forward_, including user interactions, system architecture, technology stack, and integration points.
 It also defines the assumptions, dependencies, constraints, and risks associated with the project.

 ### Definitions, Acronyms, and Abbreviations